Products tagged with 'os'

 Nutanix AOS is an operating system that provides the core functionality leveraged by workloads and services running on the Nutanix platform.

 The OpenBSD project produces a free, multi-platform 4.4BSD-based UNIX-like operating system.
-It emphasizes portability, standardization, correctness, proactive security and integrated cryptography.
+Portability, standardization, correctness, proactive security and integrated cryptography are emphasized.

 OpenWrt is a highly extensible GNU/Linux distribution for embedded devices (typically wireless routers).